Reviewed by John A. Lynn

 Do I think everyone currently residing on terra firma (earth) could benefit from reading this book?
 Yesss!
 OK, he has a few references to the “triune” God that actually fly in the face of his thesis about God risking and entertaining possibilities.
 Think about it: If Jesus were God, then he could not have failed in his mission to redeem mankind, could he?
 But, as the Son of God, the one on whom all God’s hopes and dreams were riding, Jesus had to make the right choices just like you and I do.
 We see in Scripture that because The Man walked with total trust in his heavenly Father and carried out his part of The Plan, God could reciprocate and keep His Word, both to Jesus and to all those who call upon his name.
 Hey, that’s you, right?
 So keep calling, by aggressively and passionately praying and obeying.

-Closing note: There has never been a better time to get into people’s hands our book, Don’t Blame God!
-Have you read it lately?
+Closing note: There has never been a better time to watch segment 13 of One Day With The Creator, Don’t Blame God!
 It expands upon much of what you just read and it really helps people to love and trust God.
-In conjunction with that, our audio teaching, You Are the Only You God Has, is extremely relevant to this whole issue and it is a real winner.
+In conjunction with that, our audio teaching, You Are the Only You God Has, is extremely relevant to this whole issue as well.